 This document provides the release notes for

 of Allegro Common Lisp and related products.
-Many
+Many sections are divided

-sections are divided into non-backward-compatible changes (that
+into non-backward-compatible changes (that produce different behavior

-compared to release
+in release 8.2 compared to

 unrelated to backward-compatibility.
 Note that a bug fix is not